 \section{Introduction}

 The dimer model (also known as perfect matchings or $1$-factors) for planar graphs is a well-studied exactly solvable statistical-mechanical model whose partition function can be evaluated as a Pfaffian \cite{kasteleyn1961}.
-The generalisation to the monomer-dimer model, long-considered an intractable problem, has been recently solved by Giuliani-Jauslin-Lieb \cite{giuliani-jauslin-lieb-2016}.
+A generalisation to the monomer-dimer model with boundary mono\-mers has been recently obtained by Giuliani-Jauslin-Lieb \cite{giuliani-jauslin-lieb-2016}.
 In another direction, the monopole-dimer model was introduced recently \cite{ayyer2015} as a generalisation of the double-dimer model.
 The partition function of the \mdm{} was shown to be given by a determinant for planar graphs.
 Further, it was found that the partition function of the model on some planar graphs such as the cycle graph $C_{4n}$ and the $2m \times 2n$ grid graph could be expressed as a perfect square.

 In this work, we give a combinatorial explanation for the squareness phenomenon for the monopole-dimer model in a general setting using a symmetry argument in the spirit of Jockusch \cite{jockusch-1994} and Ciucu \cite{ciucu-1997} for the dimer model.
 To that end, we will define a generalisation of graphs with two kinds of edges (solid and dashed), which we will call dicots\footnote{short for {\em dicotyledons}, a plant whose embryo contains two leaves.} in Section~\ref{sec:md-dicot}.
 We will define the monopole-dimer model for dicots and show that the partition function of the model can be written as a determinant in Section~\ref{sec:md-dicot}.
-When the dicot is planar, we will show that there exists a generalisation of the Kasteleyn orientation using which the model has a natural combinatorial weight.
+When the dicot is planar, we will show that there exists a generalisation of the Kasteleyn orientation that makes it possible to assign a natural combinatorial weight to the model.

 We note that this formulation also generalises Wu's choice of orientation of $\imag =\sqrt{-1}$ for vertical edges \cite{wu1962} for two-dimensional grid graphs.
 This trick has proved useful in analysing the dimer model on subgraphs of $\mathbb{Z}^2$; see for example \cite{kenyon1997}.